Chalarangelo/30-seconds-of-code/blog_posts/javascript-iterable-to-array.md

 ---
-title: How do I convert and iterable to an array in JavaScript?
+title: How do I convert an iterable to an array in JavaScript?
 type: question
 tags: javascript,object,array,string
 authors: chalarangelo